 Allain, Lucille (2016) The Involvement of Young People Leaving Care in Social Work Education and Practice.
 DProf thesis, Middlesex University.

-2013- 'Step Up to Social Work' programme- income of £120,000 for UEL delivered in partnership with three local authorities
+2013- 'Step Up to Social Work' programme- UEL delivered in partnership with three local authorities

 2013- Project grant of £10,000 to develop e-learning materials UEL

-Lucille chairs the Social Work Stakeholder Group at Middlesex University and has extensive professional links with local authorities and a range of employers.
+Lucille is social work academic lead for a number of external partnership projects including Think Ahead, Step Up to Social Work and the North London Social Work Teaching Partnership.
+Lucille chairs the Social Work Stakeholder Group at Middlesex University and has extensive professional links with local authorities and a range of employers across the social care sector.
 She has experience of developing partnership networks and designing and delivering innovative programmes in health and social care.